ucsb-cs148-w26/pj02-ai-cooking/team/sprint02/lab07.md

 ## Scribed Discussion

-e worked together on **user feedback** this lab.
+We worked together on **user feedback** this lab.
 Our goal was to agree on what we want to learn from users and how we will measure improvement.

 We defined and documented our user feedback needs in **`team/evaluation/USER_FEEDBACK_NEEDS.md`**.
 We decided to focus on **overall product satisfaction** (first-time and ongoing use) for the full flow: **landing → signup/onboarding → dashboard (Scan, Pantry, Recipes, Calendar)**.
 We want to know whether this flow feels clear and valuable to users.